teologov/testish/README.md

 Obviously, you should export configuration for every environment you run against.

-Let's look at the configuration of the example above.
+Let's look at the configuration of the example project.

 ```javascript
 // index.js